jgracin/psxtaxi/README.md

 Parameters `initialWindowWidth` and `initialWindowHeight` specify the size (in pixels) of the window when the application opens.
 Parameter `cutoffSpeed` is the speed above which the application stops rendering the map and aircraft because it assumes that you're not taxing any more.
 Parameter `mapTileSize` is specific to Mapsforge.
 Try values such as 64, 128, 256, and 512 and see what works best for you.
+Parameter `alwaysOnTop`, if true, makes the application window remain on top of other windows at all times.
 Parameter `hostname` and `port` indicate PSX Main Server network address.

+# Changelog

+* 2021-12-10
+  - Add `alwaysOnTop` property that makes the application window stay visible above other windors.
+Made this the default.

 # License